John Records Landecker: Career

 In 1981 Landecker left Chicago for a stint on CFTR 680 in Toronto, Ontario.
-Landecker returned to Chicago radio in 1983 on rocker WLUP 97.9 and the following year joined top 40 WAGO (now WCFS-FM) 105.9.
+Landecker returned to Chicago radio in 1983 on rocker WLUP 97.9 and the following year joined top 40 WAGO 105.9.
 Landecker remained on 105.9 after it switched to AOR as WCKG in 1985, but left the station to return to WLS in 1986.
 He remained at WLS until it switched to an all-talk format in 1989.

-After spending time in Cleveland at WPHR, 107.9 (now WENZ), he returned to Chicago in early September 1993, beginning a ten-year run on Oldies 104.3 WJMK where he was the morning drive D.J. until 2003.
+After spending time in Cleveland at WPHR, 107.9, he returned to Chicago in early September 1993, beginning a ten-year run on Oldies 104.3 WJMK where he was the morning drive D.J. until 2003.
 While on WJMK, his show received the Achievement in Radio award of "Best Morning Show in Chicago" in 1997, and Radio and Records Award of "Best Oldies Morning Show in America" in 2001 and 2002.
-In 2006 Landecker started on True Oldies 94.7 WZZN (now WLS-FM) in Chicago where he was the weekday afternoon D.J. from 3-7pm until October 10, 2007.
+In 2006 Landecker started on True Oldies 94.7 WZZN in Chicago where he was the weekday afternoon D.J. from 3-7pm until October 10, 2007.
 Landecker co-hosted a radio news show with former WLS colleague Turi Ryder.

 During his time in Toronto, Landecker did a funny two-minute bit called 'Trudeau Talks Cute' in which he would ask set-up questions that would be followed by a tape recording of Canada's then-Prime Minister, the very popular Pierre Trudeau.
 The initialism of 'Trudeau Talks Cute' was TTC, which was also used to play up the often-unpopular Toronto Transit Commission.
 When at WILS Radio (Lansing, MI), Landecker would intro his show using a megaphone to simulate an old-time barker's voice.
 Called the "Radio Leviathan", Landecker talked over openings in the Beatles' "Sgt.
 Pepper's Lonely Hearts Club Band".
 While doing the morning show at WJMK, he would start the "5:30 club" by having co-host Richard Cantu begin his normal newscast, then interrupt him by saying "This is Anarchy!
 This is Rebellion!" and stating he was tearing up the list of scheduled songs and would play listener's requests instead.
 He abandoned this feature soon after 9/11.

 Starting on January 23, 2012, Landecker was heard from 8:00 pm to 11:00 pm (CT) Monday through Friday and Saturday 7:00 to 11:00 pm on 94.7 WLS-FM in Chicago.
 Landecker ended his tenure at WLS-FM on July 31, 2015.
 The show was streamed live, in parts, on Periscope by his producer, Tony Lossano.
 His longtime friend and fellow DJ, Dick Biondi, (whose time slot followed Landecker on WLS-FM) stopped by during the show to say goodbye.

 In the summer of 2020 Landecker sent an email to WGN Radio management suggesting he fill in for morning host Bob Sirott.
-He was immediately offered nights 7p-10p Mon-Thur.
+He was immediately offered nights 7p–10p Mon–Thur.

 Personal life

 His daughters are writer Tracy Landecker and actress Amy Landecker.
-His autobiography, Records Truly is His Middle Name, is available at eckhartzpress.com.
+His autobiography is titled Records Truly is His Middle Name.